Fall is the time when the air is filled with the sounds of people tossing old air conditioners into the scrapheaps, creating a pleasing metal clang…

 But that brings up an interesting question, one I often hear: “Hey Olive, do you just throw that old air conditioner into the junkyard?”
 I’m not a “junkyard dog,” but I am an HVAC expert dog, so I can tell you … the short answer is, “no.” The long answer is interesting if you’d care to hang with me…

 Proper Air Conditioning Disposal and Recycling

 Here’s the important info to know about AC disposal, which is that all types of air conditioning systems as well as heat pumps contain chemical refrigerant.
 It’s what they use to move heat out of a home and cool it down.
 If you are replacing a very old AC, it may use a type of refrigerant containing hydrochlorofluorocarbons (HCFCs).

 This is a harmful ozone-depleting substance, and you don’t want it released into the environment.
 It also contains greenhouse gases.
 It’s great that you’re replacing this old AC for up-to-date equipment, but it needs to be disposed of properly.
 However, even the newer refrigerant blends can still contain greenhouse gases.

 The bottom line: it’s illegal to drop an AC in a dumpster or drop it off at the scrapyard.
 That’s a government regulation, straight from the Environmental Protection Agency.

-You can trust us to handle all your HVAC services in Lenoir City, TN in ways that serve you, the community, and the environment.
+You can trust us to handle all your HVAC services in ways that serve you, the community, and the environment.
 We are specially qualified and carry the CMC-C license from the State of Tennessee, which not all contractors have.
-Let us see that you have a great new AC, and your old one goes to the proper place.
+Let us see that you have a great new AC and that your old one goes to the proper place.